-Patched AWS SDKs for Lambdas
+Patched AWS SDKs for Lambdas (Deprecated)

 The Lambda runtime in LocalStack uses patched AWS SDKs, which are configured to target the local APIs instead of the real AWS.
 This behavior is enabled by default for most Lambda runtimes when using LocalStack Pro.